Landscape of Policy Optimization for Finite Horizon MDPs with General State and Action: Landscape Characterization

 with some positive constant $M_g$.
 If $X_T = Y_T$ and $X_t, Y_t \le G$ for all $t=1,\dots,T$, then

 \end{lemma}

 Without loss of generality, we focus on the case with $e<4eM_g^2G^2T^2$.
-Employing Lemma~\ref{lemma: sequence}, we prove the \textit{bounded gradient mismatch} inequality (\ref{bounded gradient mismatch}), thereby demonstrating how (\ref{eq: deterministic pg}) relates to (\ref{ineq: different gradient}).
-This completes the proof of the KŁ condition.
+Employing Lemma~\ref{lemma: sequence}, we prove the gradient mismatch inequality (\ref{bounded gradient mismatch}), thereby demonstrating how (\ref{eq: deterministic pg}) relates to (\ref{ineq: different gradient}).
+This completes the proof of the P{\L}K condition.
 We refer readers to Appendix~\ref{appendix: KL in PG} for a more rigorous proof.

-Theorem~\ref{theorem: main result} allows us to verify the KŁ condition for policy gradient optimization problems by verifying several more manageable conditions.
-In the following sections, we demonstrate the KŁ condition using Theorem~\ref{theorem: main result} for several control and operations models, e.g., the entropy-regularized tabular MDPs, the LQR problem, the inventory systems with Markov-modulated demand, and the stochastic cash-balance problem.
-Leveraging the KŁ condition, we demonstrate the global convergence of exact and stochastic policy gradient methods for solving these problems and provide their sample complexities to achieve $\epsilon$-optimal solutions.
+Theorem~\ref{theorem: main result} allows us to verify the P{\L}K condition for policy gradient optimization problems by verifying several structural conditions.
+In the following sections, we demonstrate the P{\L}K condition using Theorem~\ref{theorem: main result} for several control and operations models, e.g., the entropy-regularized tabular MDPs, the LQR problem, the inventory systems with Markov-modulated demand, and the stochastic cash balance problem.
+Leveraging the P{\L}K condition, we demonstrate the global convergence of exact and stochastic policy gradient methods for solving these problems and provide their sample complexities to achieve $\epsilon$-optimal solutions.